LennartHennigs/ESPRotary/README.md

 To see the latest changes to the library please take a look at the [Changelog](https://github.com/LennartHennigs/ESPRotary/blob/master/CHANGELOG.md).

+If you find this library helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPRotary) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
+Thanks!

 Some of the code based of this library is based on code from [PJRC](https://www.pjrc.com/teensy/td_libs_Encoder.html).

 ## How to Use